openthread/ot-docs/site/en/codelabs/openthread-network-simulator/index.lab.md

 `OTNS-CLI` provides node context mode for easy interaction with nodes to help developers diagnose a node's status.
+Also node actions can be initiated from this mode.

 ### Enter node context mode